Buprenorphine (Buprenex) For Cats and Dogs: What Are The Side Effects and Alternatives?

 Cost Of Buprenorphine

 According to Drugs.com, the average cost for Buprenex (injectable solution) is around $89 for 5 milliliters worth of supply.
-However, the price will vary depending on which pharmacy you purchase.
+However, the price will vary depending on your veterinarian and/or the pharmacy where you pick up the medication.

 How Does Buprenorphine Interact With Other Drugs?